 What is Website Optimisation?

-But what exactly is website optimisation?
-And why is it so important for your business?
+So, what exactly is website optimisation and why is it so important for your business?

-In this simple guide, we’ll break down everything you need to know about website optimisation, from its benefits and challenges to actionable steps for success.
+In this simple guide, we’ll break it all down for you, from the benefits and challenges to the steps you can take to optimise your own website.

 Website optimisation refers to the process of refining a website’s design, content, and technical elements to improve its performance, usability, and visibility.